tls-evolution/ccr/README.md

 [Quick link to data for the impatient](https://github.com/tls-evolution/ccr/tree/master/active-scans-rfc/data)

-Our RFC-based scanner is published in this [repository](https://github.com/ralphholz-usyd/goscanner/).
-We provide the scripts to run the scans in the directory `active-scans/run-scans/`.
+Our RFC-based scanner is published in this [repository](https://github.com/tls-evolution/goscanner).
+We provide the scripts to run the scans in the directory `active-scans/run-scans/` in this repo.

 Our data sets are massive - we upload these into a DigitalOcean space.
 We are currently offering the output data for all our scans, but the PCAPs for just 2019-05 because they need 0.5TB storage.
 We are happy to offer all PCAPs via direct transfer if requested.